PEG Feeding Tubes

 - PEG tubes may also be used for many other conditions such as bowel cancer, after a head injury, Crohn's disease or severe burns.

 - A PEG feeding tube may be used for children as well as adults.
-A child may need a PEG feeding tube for various conditions, including any condition that causes difficulty with swallowing.
+A child may need a PEG feeding tube for various conditions, including any condition that causes swallowing problems.

 When should a PEG feeding tube not be used?